Tom Brady Player Prop Bets for NFL Week 12 | Tampa Bay vs. Indianapolis 11/28/2021

 - He's also carried the ball 16 times for 51 yards and one touchdown, averaging 5.1 yards per game.

-- The Buccaneers have thrown the football in 66.4% of their plays from scrimmage this year while running the ball 33.6% of the time.
-This offensive attack ranks fourth in the NFL in points scored.
+- The Buccaneers have run 66.4% passing plays and 33.6% rushing plays this season.
+They rank fourth in the NFL in scoring.

-- Brady has thrown 82 passes in the red zone this season, 62.1% of his team's red zone plays.
+- Brady accounts for 62.1% of his team's red zone plays, with 82 of his 423 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Brady's matchup with the Colts.